gkno/seqan/seqan/core/apps/snp_store/Readme.txt

 Usage: snp_store [OPTIONS]... <REFERENCE.fa> <MAPPED_READS.gff>

-SnpStore expects at least two files: the reference sequence in Fasta format and the mapped reads in GFF format.
+SnpStore expects at least two files: the reference sequence in (Multi-)Fasta format and the mapped reads in GFF format.
 For a description of this GFF format see section 4.1.
 Multiple mapped read files can be specified by listing multiple GFF files in quotation marks, i.e. "file1.gff file2.gff", or in square brackets, i.e.
 [file1.gff file2.gff].

 To produce output files, at least one of the two options "-o" (output file for SNPs) and "-id" (output file for indels) needs to be specified.